 Scientifically literate citizens are able to evaluate news reports on everyday problems with a critical stance to information, which means using both value and norm-based as well as evidence and logic based thinking.
 Developing a critical stance towards information in the news media, requires familiarity with a complex set of interdisciplinary skills, currently examined by standards in separate content domains.
-Therefore, our current schooling is limited in preparing future citizens for the combination of multiple skills and both value-based and logic-focused thinking processes..
+Therefore, our current schooling is limited in preparing future citizens for the combination of multiple skills and both value-based and logic-focused thinking processes.
 Using an exploratory, descriptive design, this study documented 14 pre-service elementary teacher candidates’ critical examination of news media reports as they developed arguments about the use products from Science, Technology Engineering and Mathematics (STEM) discoveries in response to dire human need.
 The results indicated candidates’ difficulties in combining logic focused thinking and the use of factual, “hard” evidence with personal perspectives based on personal values and norms.
 As a result their integration of evidence to develop well-supported arguments for civic action was limited.
 The findings suggest the need for additional studies on the evidence-interpretation processes of pre-service teacher candidates.
 By better understanding the argument and reasoning processes of teacher candidates, we can improve the preparation of our citizens for evidence-based civic action based on news-media reports.

-Keywords: Scientific literacy, evidence-based arguments, media literacy, teacher preparation, socioscientific issues (SSI), argumentation
+Keywords: Scientific literacy, evidence-based arguments, media literacy, teacher preparation, socioscientific issues (SSIs), argumentation

-Please direct all correspondence to: Add name, address, email
+Please direct all correspondence to: Dr. Eva Erdosne Toth, Assistant Professor of Science Education, College of education and Human Services, West Virginia University, eva.toth@mail.wvu.edu

 Introduction

 Scientifically literate citizens are able to evaluate news reports and formulate evidence-based responses to everyday problems (AAAS, 2011; NRC, 2012).
 Competency requires interdisciplinary skills, currently taught under a variety of subjects.
 Relevant skills include being able to (a) examine evidence from varied sources as stated in social studies and English Language standards (CCSSO, 2010), (b) consider contrasting perspectives as stated in science standards (NCSS, 2013) and (c) collect and evaluate data about discoveries and innovations as stated in science standards (NGSS, 2013; NRC, 2012).
-Our current schooling is limited in preparing citizens to construct these interdisciplinary skills for application in real-life settings (Fensham, 2002; Klosterman & Sadler, 2012; NSB 2014; Oulton, Day, Dillon, & Grace, 2004).
+Our current schooling is limited in preparing citizens to construct these interdisciplinary skills for application in real-life settings (Fensham, 2002; Klosterman, Sadler & Brown, 2012; NSB 2014; Oulton, Day, Dillon, & Grace, 2004).
 This lack of preparation is especially critical in the context of discoveries in Science Technology Engineering and Mathematics (STEM) (Feinstein, 2011).
 Citizens often look at STEM innovation with suspicion and with distrust about the abilities of business and industry leaders who manage discoveries for public benefit (Cobb & Macaubrey, 2004, NSF, 2000).
 Therefore, preparing teachers to educate well-informed future citizens is critical.
 However, policies provide little support (Bybee, 2013) and current instructional practices are limited in supporting the development of interdisciplinary competencies that teachers require (Hobbs, 2004, 2010).

 Recognizing the need for improved teacher preparation, three university professors with expertise in science, literacy / reading and social studies, contributed to the development to the instructional approach for pre-service teacher candidates.
 To evaluate the effectiveness of this approach the study focused on teacher candidates’ examination of evidence from multiple sources in the context of a natural disaster.
 The study documented teacher candidates’ (a) ways of recognizing and interpreting varied perspectives on responding to dire human need, and (b) their approaches to examining evidence from multiple sources of information by developing a logical argument for civic action.
 The study was grounded in the prior literature on using everyday media for evidence-based decisions and on developing skills of argumentation about socio-scientific issues (SSIs).